 Yes, some breast cancers occur as a result of inheriting genes that contain certain mutations.
 But, hereditary breast cancer accounts for only 5 to 10% of all breast cancer diagnoses.
-Among these diagnoses, a family may have one of these inherited gene mutations or genetic conditions that increase their cancer risk:
+Some people already diagnosed with breast cancer should have genetic testing because the results of the testing can help your care team choose treatment options more likely to help you.
+Certain genetic mutation or syndromes in your family may increase your cancer risk:

 Should I have genetic screening?